grysngrhm-tech/graham-devotional/docs/SYSTEM.md

-# The Grahams' Devotional - System Reference
+# The Graham Bible - System Reference

-> Technical documentation for the automated devotional production pipeline.
+> Technical documentation for the automated devotional production pipeline and user systems.

 ---

 ## Quick Start

 1. **Upload `data/all-spreads.json`** to Supabase Storage bucket `devotional-data`
-2. **Run database migration** to create tables and indexes
+2. **Run database migrations** to create tables and indexes
 3. **Run Outline Builder** with batch number (0-49) to import 10 spreads at a time
 4. **Run Processing Pipeline** to generate summaries and images for that batch
 5. **Check results**, tweak prompts if needed, then repeat for next batch